-30 June 2023 30 June 2022
+30 June 2024 30 June 2023

 Equity

 Holding

 1 15% 15%

-3 25.5% 25.5%
+3 n/a 25.5%

-4 25.5% 25.5%
+4 n/a 25.5%

-5 20% 20%
+5 1% 20%

-6 - 45%

-7 - 45%

-9 - 100%

-10 2% -
+10 2% 2%

-The Board have reviewed each equity holding position and do not believe that any of the equity holding positons held by the Group qualify for equity method accounting under IAS 28 - Investments in Associates and Joint Ventures ("IAS 28").
-The Board have judged that the Group does not have significant influence, being where the Company has the power to participate in the financial and operating policy decisions of the equity holdings, but not control them.
+The Board have reviewed each equity holding position and do not believe that any of the equity holding positions held by the Group qualify for equity method accounting under IAS 28 - Investments in Associates and Joint Ventures ("IAS 28").
+The Board have judged that the Group does not have significant influence, being where the Company has the power to participate in the financial and operating policy decisions of the equity holdings, but not control them (see page 63).
 Details of each equity holding are outlined below.

 The Company and the AIFM monitor the fair value of the equity holdings and review the relevant information available.
-As at 30 June 2023, the companies the Group holds equity in are not meeting expected operating or financial performance levels and the Board believe that the net realisable value of all the above detailed equity holdings throughout the year and as at 30 June 2023 is £nil (30 June 2022: £nil).
+As at 30 June 2024, the companies the Group holds equity in are not meeting expected operating or financial performance levels and the Board believe that the net realisable value of all the above detailed equity holdings throughout the year and as at 30 June 2024 is £nil (30 June 2023: £nil).